canikwe/myCohortTracker-frontend/notes.md

 - add test suite
 - refactor to Node/Express backend?
 - add login/auth
+- create roster from CSV
   <!-- - display a dropdown to add another student to the group? -->

 ## DONE

+✅ refactor component heirarchy
+✅ plan out main view wireframes]
+✅ add group attributes to new group form
+✅ update a group
+✅ delete a group
 ✅ group rows by sections
 ✅ select the two students in the form
 ✅ display all pairings the students have had